FIND YOUR TRIP HERE

 Visa On Arrival

-Those who are not eligible or failed to get an E-visa to Vietnam, or plan a multiple-entry visit or a stay over 30 days, you will want to apply for a visa on arrival.
-To do this you'll need:
+Those who are not eligible or failed to get an E-visa to Vietnam, can apply for a visa on arrival.

-• A passport valid for six months from the date you plan to enter Vietnam.
+2. Provide us copy of your passport with valid for minimum six months from the date you plan to enter Vietnam.

 How to apply for a visa on arrival